-ACTION 4.01

-Clinicians use the safety Clinicians use the safety and quality systems from the Clinical Governance Standard when: a.
+Clinicians use the safety and quality systems from the Clinical Governance Standard when: a.
 Implementing policies and procedures for medication management b.

-Managing risks associate Managing risks associated with medication management c.
+Managing risks associated with medication management c.
 Identifying training requirements for medication management

-Comments

-The governance of medication management is defined by policies and procedures that apply a risk-based approach to effectively minimise incidents and harm.
+The governance of medication management is defined by policies and procedures that apply a risk-based approach wo effectively minimise incidents and harm.
 Staff are provided with medication management training that is commensurate with their roles.
-Medication management is overseen by the PPH Medication Safety Committee and reports through the governance structure of the organisation to staff and management.

-Rating Applicable HSF IDs

-Met All

-ACTION 4.02

-The health service organi isation applies the quality improvement system from the Clinical Governance Standard when: a.
-Monitoring the effectiveness and performance

-of medication manageme of medication management b.
+The health service organisation applies the quality improvement system from the Clinical Governance Standard when: a.
+Monitoring the effectiveness and performance of medication management b.
 Implementing strategies to improve medication management outcomes and associated processes c.
-Reporting on outcomes for
+Reporting on outcomes for medication management

-medication management medication management

-Comments

-PPH monitors the effectiveness of the medication management system through incident reporting and documentation audits.
-Clinical incidents including near misses are reported and require all staff to complete a Medication Incident Reflection Tool.
-Trended reports are provided through the governance structure and strategies are identified to improve performance when issues are identified.
+The organisation monitors the effectiveness of the medication management system through incident reporting and routine audits.
+Reports are provided through the governance structure and strategies are identified to improve performance when issues are identified.

-Rating Applicable HSF IDs

-Met All